aliutkus/torchinterp1d/README.md

 If not installed, you must:
 1. Clone that repo through `git clone git@github.com:aliutkus/torchsearchsorted.git`
-2. Go in the corresponding directory of that repo and launch `pip install .`.
+2. Go in the corresponding directory of that repo and launch `python setup.py install`.

 Then, type `pip install -e .` in the root folder of this repo.